kube-academy/onboarding/CONTRIBUTING.md

 Labs are developed using [Educates](https://github.com/eduk8s).

-#### Exception: FAQ Course

-One exception to the above definition of a course is the FAQ "course".
-The intent of the FAQ "course" is to represent short bite-sized lessons that do not depend upon other material.
-It supports both an easy entry point for learners and a way for contributors to get started with the video production format of creating courses

-### Other Content

-(Coming Soon) In addition to video content, we are planning future releases to include written content in the form of Articles.

 ### Recording Video Content

 See our document on [recording lessons with OBS](recording/obs.md) to get started recording video content.